Clever/wag/README.md

 make test
 ```

-## Future Features

-These are the features we're planning on building in the near future:
-- Better logging, monitoring, and metrics
-  - Logger from the Context
-  - Expose pprof port by default
-  - Automatically log process metrics (https://github.com/Clever/go-process-metrics)
-- More server middleware
-  - Panic recovery / handling (don't crash the server every time you get a panic)
-- More client resiliency best practices
-  - Smarter retry logic
-  - Timeouts

 ## Swagger Spec

 Currently, WAG doesn't implement the entire Swagger Spec.
 A couple things to keep in mind: